Blaisorblade/pdbp.github.io/index.md

  - A program also, *somehow*, transforms *program arguments* to yield a *program result*.

 When there is no danger of confusion we are simply going to write *arguments* and *result*, not mentioning *function* or *program*.

+To finish

+ - pointfree programming using `trait Program` is *program oriented* and *program composition* based.

 ### **Introducing `trait Computation`**